Bling Ring: Rachel Lee

-Lee, the supposed ringleader of the group, lived in Calabasas with her mother.
+Lee lived in Calabasas, California with her mother.
+She has mentioned she had the smallest house in her neighborhood and was ashamed of her Korean heritage and struggled to make friends.
 She was expelled from Calabasas High School and later attended Indian Hills High School, an alternative school that awarded her a creative arts scholarship upon graduating.
 A year later, she was fined and put on probation for petty theft after she and Diana Tamayo stole $85 of merchandise from a Sephora cosmetics store.
 According to fellow burglar Nick Prugo, Lee was obsessed with reality television.
+She also struggled with Xanax addiction.
 Toward the end of the crime spree, Lee moved to Las Vegas to live with her father.

+Rachel was sentenced to four years in prison, and was released after 16 months.

 Nick Prugo

 Nicholas Frank Prugo transferred to Indian Hills High School after being expelled from Calabasas High School for excessive absences.
 In 2003, Prugo had a role as "Kenny" in Little Lost Souls: Children Possessed, a made-for-TV quasi-documentary about the exorcism of children whose parents believed them to be possessed by evil.
+In June 2006, Nick and his family moved to Calabasas where he eventually met Rachel Lee.
+According to Nick, their first crime together involved stealing a wallet out of a parked car and going on a shopping spree with the credit cards found inside.
 Lee befriended Prugo after he arrived at Indian Hills and introduced him to most of the other people who would eventually join the crime spree.
 The two initially bonded over their interest in fashion and social media.
 After being accepted into her circle of friends and participating in their nightlife activities, Prugo became hooked on drugs and began stealing from his parents to support his addiction.
 The first home they burgled together occurred during the summer after tenth grade, when he claims that Lee suggested they burgle the residence of an acquaintance from Woodland Hills whom Prugo knew to be out of town at the time.
 Prugo claims to have been reluctant but did not want to risk losing her friendship.
 During that first burglary, they reportedly discovered $8,000 in cash hidden under a bed.
 They split the money, and the next day went on a shopping spree on Rodeo Drive.
 Prugo and Lee began checking the doors of expensive cars parked in their neighborhood to see if they were unlocked on an almost nightly basis.
 They would take credit cards found in the cars and go shopping the next day in areas like Melrose Avenue.
 They would be dressed well, and according to Prugo, merchants never questioned their use of the cards.
-He was sentenced to two years in state prison after pleading no contest to 3 counts of first-degree residential burglary.
+He was sentenced to two years in state prison after pleading no contest to three counts of first-degree residential burglary.
 He was released from prison on probation after serving one year.